zakcali/convert2poptree/README.md

 Steps to use that software

-    1- You have the file  "demo-input.xlsx"
+    1- You have HLA data entered to the file "demo-input.xlsx".
-    2- Export "demo-input.xlsx" file as "demo-input.csv"
+    2- Export "demo-input.xlsx" file as csv formatted "demo-input.csv" file
     3- Use "convert2poptree.js", choose "demo-input.csv" file, click "Read" to read it, 4- Tick "Locus name instead of locus sequence", click "Convert" 5- Click "Copy" to copy poptree2 formatted data to clipboard